rich-iannone/splitr/README.md

 ## Future Additions to SplitR

 - greater support for different types of meteorological data files
-- merging of trajectories with pollutant concentration data for advanced air quality analyses
+- options for merging data frames of backtrajectories with pollutant concentrations for advanced air quality analyses
 - statistical summaries for dispersion of particles
 - ensemble model runs
 - capability for the starting location to be moving during successive model runs